– General Introduction –

 → World Series of Poker ←

-Kristen Bicknell has won 2 WSOP bracelets.
-This makes her tied in 2nd place among female players, behind Vanessa Selbst (3 bracelets) and tied with her personal idol, Jennifer Harman.
+Kristen Bicknell has won 3 WSOP bracelets.
+This makes her tied in 1st place among female players, tied with Vanessa Selbst, who also has 3 WSOP golds.

 Her first World Series cash was her first bracelet as well.
 In 2013, she won the $1,000 Ladies Event – the WSOP tourney which only female players can register for.
 She got $173,922 for that title.